 If you are new to hiking at the Gorge I recommend stopping at the rest area off of the Slade exit (24 L&E Railroad Pl) and grabbing a map of the area.

 You can find more information about Red River Gorge here.

+**Three:**

+If you are new to hiking at the Gorge I recommend stopping at the rest area off of the Slade exit (24 L&E Railroad Pl) and grabbing a map of the area.

+You can find more information about the Red River Gorge below.